CrispStrobe/Catfish/readme.md

-# File Search & Index Tool
+# CatFiSh - Catalog File Search

 A high-performance, cross-platform desktop application for indexing drives or folders, searching for files instantly, and finding duplicates.
 Built with Python and Tkinter, this tool is designed to be fast, efficient, and user-friendly, with both a complete GUI and a flexible command-line interface.

 It creates and uses catalog files (`.caf`) that are backwards-compatible with the classic [Cathy](http://www.mtg.sk/rva/cathy/cathy.html) cataloging tool, while extending its functionality with modern hashing algorithms and features.